-The technology is based on recombinant ELP biopolymers, to which peptides and proteins can be genetically fused (ELP fusion proteins) and small molecule drugs can be chemically conjugated (ELP drug conjugates).
-The individual subunit or building blocks of ELPs are derived from a five amino-acid motif found in nature in the human protein elastin.
-This five amino-acid motif is repeated multiple times to form the ELP biopolymer.
+Our proprietary technology platform is based on recombinant biopolymers called ELPs, which comprise individual subunits or building blocks derived from a five-amino acid repeat motif found in the human protein elastin.
+This five-amino acid motif is repeated multiple times to form the ELP biopolymer.

-PhaseBio’s lead compound PB1046 is engineered with an ELP biopolymer to provide weekly dosing.
-Our ELP biopolymers can also be designed to provide faster or slower uptake from the injection site enabling the development of convenient and patient-friendly dosing regimens.
+PhaseBio’s product candidate PB1046 is engineered with an ELP biopolymer to provide once-weekly dosing.
+However, our ELP biopolymers can also be designed to provide faster or slower uptake from the injection site, enabling the development of convenient and patient-friendly dosing regimens.